Irmo Workplace Injury Attorney

 - Death benefit.
 Some dependent family members can receive benefits if a worker dies.

-Speak with a representative at Hart Law if you have questions.
+Workers’ comp may also cover medical expenses related to ongoing care, medical bills from specialists, and future medical treatment if your injuries require it.
+Speak with a representative at our law firm if you have questions.
 We have helped get injured workers approved for claims after an initial denial.

 Common Workers’ Compensation Disputes